sephie11/livedrop--JosephinaSakr-/docs/prompting/knowledge-base.md

 ---

-## Document 2: Product Search & Filtering Features
+## Document 2: Product Search and Filtering Features

 Shoplite search supports basic keywords, quoted phrases, and category scoping (e.g., Electronics → Laptops).
 Results are ranked by a blend of **query relevance**, **seller quality signals**, **in-stock status**, and **recent sales momentum**.
 Users can sort by price, rating, newest, or relevance.
 A faceted filter panel lets buyers refine by brand, price range, condition (new/refurbished), shipping speed, seller location, and attributes like size or material.